Pix2Fact: When Vision Is Not Enough -- Benchmarking Fine-Grained VQA with Web Verification on High-Resolution Real-World Scenes: Related Work

-Recent visual grounding benchmarks have significantly advanced fine-grained perception in complex domains such as ultra-high-resolution aerial imagery, computational pathology, remote sensing, and 3D scene understanding, often by scaling to gigapixel scenes or incorporating novel sensors.
-A prevalent and limiting trend in these benchmarks, however, is their treatment of the perceptual localization task in isolation from knowledge-intensive, multi-step reasoning.
-For instance, while GigaGrounding~\cite{Ma_2024_CVPR} introduces multi-hop referring expressions for gigapixel aerial imagery, its reasoning is confined to spatial and visual cues within the scene itself.
+\textbf{Detailed Visual Grounding Benchmark} Recent visual grounding benchmarks have significantly advanced fine-grained perception in complex domains such as ultra-high-resolution aerial imagery, computational pathology, remote sensing, and 3D scene understanding, often by scaling to gigapixel scenes or incorporating novel sensors.
+A prevalent and limiting trend in these benchmarks, however, is their treatment of the perceptual localization task in isolation from knowledge-intensive, multi-step knowledge search.
+For instance, while GigaGrounding~\cite{Ma_2024_CVPR} introduces multi-hop referring expressions for gigapixel aerial imagery, its multi-step knowledge search is confined to spatial and visual cues within the scene itself.
 Benchmarks in remote sensing (e.g., AerialVG~\cite{Liu_2025_ICCV}, VRSBench~\cite{NEURIPS2024_05b7f821}) and 3D scenes (e.g., Anywhere3D-Bench~\cite{wang2025from}) rigorously evaluate the understanding of visible content and geometric relationships but do not incorporate external world knowledge.
-Even in specialized domains like medicine, where PathVG~\cite{ZhoChu_PathVG_MICCAI2025} and MedSG-Bench~\cite{yue2025medsg} integrate domain-specific terminology, reasoning remains bound to the immediate visual context without engaging broader knowledge retrieval or causal inference.
+Even in specialized domains like medicine, where PathVG~\cite{ZhoChu_PathVG_MICCAI2025} and MedSG-Bench~\cite{yue2025medsg} integrate domain-specific terminology, the task remains bound to the immediate visual context without engaging broader knowledge retrieval.
 This limitation persists in benchmarks like LuoJia-VG~\cite{SHE2025104706}, which frame ``scene knowledge'' strictly as contextual facts intrinsic to the imagery rather than as connections to an open-world knowledge base.
 Similarly, search mechanisms such as $V^*$~\cite{wu2024v}, designed for detailed queries in everyday scenes, remain constrained by internal priors without access to open-world knowledge.
-We argue that integrating perception with open-world knowledge and reasoning is a fundamental capability required for vision-language agents (VLAs) to transition from laboratory benchmarks to robust, real-world applications.
+We argue that integrating perception with open-world knowledge is a fundamental capability required for vision-language agents (VLAs) to transition from laboratory benchmarks to robust, real-world applications.